openether/library/README.md

-# Library
+# OpenEther Library
-A place to aggregate blockchain related educational resources such as journal articles
+The OpenEther library is a community resource to help aggregate relevant educational resources to the Ethereum classic community.
+Educational resources include but are not limited to: academic research, research articles, example code, scripts and first hand news accounts and long form journalisms.,

+*Contribute relevant educational resources by forking the repository and issuing a pull request.*

 ## Blockchain Security